What if a technological innovation came along so all-transforming that it reversed the advance of civilisation?

 – and yet… when we do have some free time, we’re not sure what to do with it.

 It depends how you look at it.
+Anish Kapoor in Istanbul.
 Photo: Robert Pimm

 Part of the problem is excess choice.
-Twenty years ago, I had a job where I had to fly regularly between London and the Far East in business class.
-I had an intensely busy job, and I used to relish the thought of a 15-hour flight with no disturbances and a host of pleasures on-tap.
+Twenty years ago, I had a job where I flew regularly between London and the Far East in business class.
+I had a busy job, and I used to relish the thought of a 15-hour flight with no disturbances and a host of pleasures on-tap.
 But when I settled down into my comfy seat on the plane, I sometimes found myself overwhelmed by a kind of existential panic.
 Should I (more…)

 I’ve been serialising this story for several months now.
 I’m grateful to everyone who has logged on regularly to read the weekly droplets.
 I’m particularly grateful to those who have commented on how the novel might be improved.
 I’m still 100% open to comments, so please let me know if you like or hate the book.
 You can use the comment form at the foot of the page, or the “contact me” tab at the top.